Supportive Care Management

 Why Supportive Care Management?

 Seriously ill people may not be receiving the care they need to manage their disease.
 Insurers cover palliative care (physician and NP), but other critical supportive services (nurses, social workers, and chaplains) factor heavily in avoiding unplanned care for symptom relief.
-Case managers see the gaps in care and have struggled to fill it.
+Case managers recognize where care is insufficient and often struggle to address these challenges.

-WHPCC’s Supportive Care Management program is intended to fill the gap.
+WHPCC’s Supportive Care Management program is intended to address these challenges effectively.

 What does Supportive Care Management Provide?